 Sleepy bunny girl with carrots, photo by WangMeijiQoEat via Instagram

-Puffy ginger Chinese buns by WangMeijiQoEat via Instagram
+Puffy ginger steamed buns by WangMeijiQoEat via Instagram

 Bear pastry with filling by WangMeijiQoEat via Instagram

-Sporty inu dog pastry by WangMeijiQoEat via Instagram
+Sporty shiba inu dog pastry by WangMeijiQoEat via Instagram

-Melon with a suprise piggy patern by WangMeijiQoEat via Instagram
+Melon with a surprise piggy pattern by WangMeijiQoEat via Instagram

 Doll-like steamed buns by WangMeijiQoEat via Instagram